huancheng-trili/bootstrap-rollup/README.md

 rustup override set 1.66.0
 ```

-With `rustup`, one can enable `WASM` as a compilation target using the following:
+With `rustup`, you have to enable `WASM` as a compilation target using the following:

 ```bash!
 rustup target add wasm32-unknown-unknown
 ```

-You can immediately build using:
+You can now immediately build using:

 ```bash!
 cargo build --target wasm32-unknown-unknown